umontreal-simul/latnetbuilder/README.md

 *Lattice rules* are often used as a replacement for [Monte Carlo](http://en.wikipedia.org/wiki/Monte_Carlo_integration) to integrate multidimensional functions.
 For certain problems, well-constructed lattice rules can dramatically reduce the integration error with respect to Monte Carlo.
-Test.

 Lattice Builder is a software tool and library that implements a variety of construction algorithms for good rank-1 lattice rules.